5 Healthy Dinner Ideas For When It's Simply Too Hot To Cook

 We can think of plenty of ways to eat hummus—it's so much more than just a dip, after all!
 It's a great base on sandwiches or added to salads and can even be flipped into a savory pasta sauce.
 But we still love having it on a platter with all of our favorite vegetables, and if you feel like doing a bit more "cooking" for your dinner there are tons of great homemade hummus recipes you can make.

-Making dinner doesn't need to be complicated, and while winter days may have us reaching for a comforting slow-cooked dish, these warmer days leave us thinking about fresh flavors.
+These warmer days leave us thinking about fresh flavors.
 Some other tips?
-Carefully picking ingredients that are believed to be cooling or pairing your meal with a cooling Ayurvedic beverage are great ways to make a summer meal more pleasant.
+Carefully picking ingredients that are believed to be cooling or pairing your meal with a cooling Ayurvedic beverage are great ways to make a warm-weather meal more pleasant.

 Want your passion for wellness to change the world?
 Become A Functional Nutrition Coach!
 Enroll today to join our upcoming live office hours.